October 7, 2025 | 17:50

 Hacking WSUS

 If you have an own PKI in your AD, you may stop reading and move on.
 Nothing to see here.
 My gut however tell me, many mid-sized companies don’t have one and are at the mercy of Alex Neff’s Python script.1 Wsuks2 positions itself as man-in-the-middle between a Windows Update Server (WSUS) and the various servers/clients.
+It spoofs the WSUS IP in the ARP table.
+Upon contact (default: every 24 hours), a psexec64.exe along with a PowerShell script is distributed to the machines and executed, including elevation to Administrator.
+The payload can be adjusted arbitrarily.
 Read more

 Support this blog - Donate a Coffee